rynaardb/rynaardb.github.io_BK/_posts/2020-06-10-resolving-itms-90683-for-standalone-watchos-apps.md

 The biggest issue with the error description for `ITMS-90683` is that it doesn't tell you **which** Info.plist file it's referring to making it very misleading and troublesome to debug.

-In order to resolve this, you simply need to add another Info.plist under the root location of your Xcode project as seen below:
+In order to resolve this, you simply need to manually add another Info.plist under the root level of your Xcode project as seen below:

 ![image](/assets/images/ITMS-90683-watchos-standalone-app-1.png)